smashdevcode/boise-code-camp-2017/migrating-to-typescript/demos.md

 }
 ```

+CMD+SHIFT+P to open the command palette and select "TypeScript: Reload Project"

 And now we can navigate to items in files that aren't currently open!

 ## More JS Editor in VS Code

 * Peek the definition
 * Find all references
- * Show what happens if we try to use a string-based search to find all references to one of the name properties
+ * Show the trying to find reference to `Version.name` doesn't work
- * Symbol-based
 * Renaming support
+ * Again... mostly works
+ * But unable to rename the `Version.name` property
+* You can also catch certain bugs with
+ * `noFallthroughCasesInSwitch`
+ * `allowUnreachableCode`

 ## IntelliSense for External Libraries